-Without further modification to our audit opinion we draw attention to Note 12 outlining the Enforceable Undertaking (EU) entered into by the Company with ASIC.
+Without modifying our opinion we draw attention to Note 14 outlining the Enforceable Undertaking (EU) entered into by the Company with ASIC.
 The Company has made certain undertakings to ASIC in how it would operate its activities.
 As at the date of signing this report, the directors believe that the conditions and requirements of the EU will be met and satisfied as and when applicable.
 Given the prospective nature of these undertakings there exists inherent uncertainty as to their ultimate outcome, resolution and the effects if any on the Company and its future activities.